fahadmanoly/Deployment-of-Django-Channels-with-Daphne/README.md

  save and exit

+ wait for 5 minutes restart the server using sudo shutdown -r now

- wait for 5 minutes and check whether the site is working
+ wait for 15 minutes and check your site is working